Capitol Hill station: Construction and opening

 In October 2012, Turner Construction was awarded the $105 million construction contract to build and finish Capitol Hill station's interior and entrances.
 Turner began interior construction in March 2013, using a steel PERI truss and movable concrete form system to pour concrete for station elements.
 Construction on the west entrance and its cut and cover tunnel under Broadway required the street to be closed and rearranged several times beginning in November 2013.
 By the summer of 2015, work on Capitol Hill station was declared 90 percent complete, and the construction wall was gradually removed.

 Capitol Hill station, along with University of Washington station, opened to the public six months early on March 19, 2016, during a community celebration that drew 67,000 people.
 As part of the inauguration of the new tunnel, local dignitaries rode a train from University of Washington station to Capitol Hill.
 There Mayor Ed Murray and First Man Michael Shiosaki pulled a ceremonial cord to open the station.
 The celebration included festivities at street level, including an open-air market, live music, an expo pavilion, and a food truck stand on East Denny Way.
 Over a thousand pieces of the former construction wall, known as the "Red Wall", were cut by Seattle Central College students and offered to light rail riders who visited local businesses.

+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.